MadryLab/AIaaS_Supply_Chains/README.md

   - Scale VP claims the most comprehensive generative AI market map and upkeeps financial and descriptive details on a little over 200 companies in the generative AI landscape.
 This dataset was selected for its focus on relatively small generative AI-powered enterprises: a group almost entirely dependent on fine-tuned foundation models.
 As a result, its contributing companies are almost all ML-powered tools.

 - **The Conversational AI Ecosystem** (Zubair Talib, [2021](https://docs.google.com/spreadsheets/d/1Ar40U3jI5cfRVz3DfiVpdRMfOKAPd85NGgQvMeAJ_rQ/edit#gid=1679115793)).
   - Focused specifically on conversational AI, this dataset of ~150 companies provides a broad view of the types of conversational AI products and development tools available in 2021.
 It was selected for its narrowed focus: a more focused group of companies using generative AI that largely developed their products using LLMs.
-Due to its inclusion of companies that support conversational AI development, it contributes companies in the AutoMLOps and AutoML level of the AIaaS stack as well as ML-powered tools.
+Due to its inclusion of companies that support conversational AI development, it contributes companies in the MLOps and AutoML level of the AIaaS stack as well as ML-powered tools.

 - **Startups** (@builtwgenai, [2022](https://airtable.com/appTJ9kD2LEld3W1F/tbla2oe5olD5uWpRD/viwgycsJWVlQAmwrV?blocks=hide)).
   - A community (now called Homebrew AI) sourced dataset of ~150 companies developed by members passionate about the generative AI landscape.
 Also selected for its focus on generative AI, this dataset had consistent overlap with The Generative AI Index.
 Its contributing companies are also almost all ML-powered tools.